-Bagels, on the other hand, seem to require some more structure to baking a, which is often a bit more scientific than rustic bread.
+Bagels, on the other hand, require some more structure to their creation than rustic bread.
 So, I set about buying recommended flour types and ingredients, including a kitchen scale.
-I will provide gram/cup equivalents, but one of the keys to these recipes is making sure that hydration level is correct.
+I will provide gram/cup equivalents, but one of the keys to these recipes is making sure that hydration level is correct – use a scale.

 Then I riffed on the no-knead method and my bagels turned out 98% perfect.
 The typical bagel recipe includes a starter with flour, water, and yeast.
 I wanted it done in one go.
 I will explain the 2% in the “Next Time” section below.

 I also highly recommend watching the videos in the Video References section at the bottom so you understand what is going on in the process.

 I included links to where I purchased items, including Amazon.